Binary black hole mergers from Population III stars: uncertainties from star formation and binary star properties: Discussion

+Furthermore, Figure~\ref{fig:mass0_dist} shows that we expect Pop.~III BBH mergers with mass above the gap only at low redshift.
 The long delay times of channel~III explain why we have BBH mergers with primary BH mass above the mass gap ($>120$ M$_\odot$) only at low redshift in Figure~\ref{fig:mass0_dist}, mainly in model LOG3.
 This model is the only one adopting a sorted distribution to pair up the progenitor stars.
 Hence, it is the one with the lowest initial mass ratios ($M_{\rm ZAMS,2}/M_{\rm ZAMS,1}$).
 Systems with $M_{\rm ZAMS,1}\geq{}250$~M$_\odot$ and initial semi-major axis $a_{\rm initial}\in[10^3,1.5\times{}10^5]$ R$_\odot$ evolve nearly unperturbed until the primary star becomes a giant star and fills its Roche lobe (Figure~\ref{fig:LOG3}).
 In channel~III, the Roche lobe overflow becomes unstable and triggers a common envelope which removes the H-rich envelope of the primary star.
 Shortly after the common envelope phase, the primary star collapses to a BH above the pair-instability mass gap.
 Then, the binary evolves nearly unperturbed until the secondary star also becomes a BH.
 Given the large semi-major axis at the time of formation of the secondary BH ($\approx{100}$ R$_\odot$) and the relatively low mass of the secondary BH ($m_2\sim{10-30}$ M$_\odot$), such binaries have a long delay time, of the order of $5-12$ Gyr (Figure~\ref{fig:LOG3}).